CliveDev0413/key-prompts-system-godot/README.md

 ![action-example](media/action-example.png)

-6. After setting the action variable, go to the [exporting section](#when-exporting) to know about what to do when exporting your game.
+6. After setting the action variable, go to the [exporting section](#when-exporting) for instructions on what to do before exporting your game.

 # For the C# verison
 > ### **NOTICE: The C# version of this asset will not be continued!
 I will be keeping this guide here for the people that want to use the Godot 3 version!**